SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 this(brand, -1);
 ```

-The `this` keyword followed by parentheses and parameters means that another constructor in the same Java class is being called.
+The `this` keyword, followed by parentheses and parameters means that another constructor in the same Java class is being called.

-Which other constructor is being called depends on the passed parameters to the constructor call(inside the parentheses after the `this` keyword)
+Java will determine which constructor the `this` keyword refers to by the number of parameters and their type (the constructor's signature).

-In this example, it is the first constructor in the class that is being called.
+In this example, we are calling the first constructor with two parameters, and we are setting the value of `horsePower` to **-1**.

 [/slide]